Molly (1759 ship): Fate

 In 1806 Molly was attempting to "double the ice", in fog, when she encountered the French frigate Sirène, which captured her.
 Lloyd's List reported in July 1806 that the frigate had captured the whalers Lion, of Liverpool, and Molly, of Hull.
 In August Lloyd's List reported that a French frigate had taken Molly, Sadler.

+In 1806, 40 vessels sailed for the whale fisheries.
+Molly had made 32 whaling voyages, making her among the most long-lived whalers.